Jim Evans (artist)

-Jim Evans, sometimes known as T.A.Z., is an American painter, printmaker, and creative director who was a contributing figure in the visual art movement known as underground comix.
-After a successful career as a comic illustrator, Evans worked as a painter, poster maker, and owner of the digital design group Division 13.
+Jim Evans, sometimes known as TAZ, is an American painter, printmaker, and creative director who was a contributing figure in the visual art movement known as underground comix.
+After success as an illustrator of Underground Comix, Evans became known for his Album Cover and Film Poster art and hundreds of Rock Music posters, in addition to being owner of the Digital Marketing group, Division 13.

 Biography

 Early life

 Evans was born in San Diego amidst the surfing culture of southern California.
 After attending Oceanside High School, he played in several local bands and then created comic strips for the Los Angeles Free Press and other underground papers while working for Eric Matlen's Sawyer Press.
 Evans then began to take commissions doing work in several comic books.
 These included Yellow Dog, and a solo effort titled The Dying Dolphin, released by the Berkeley-based Print Mint, it included collaborations with Rick Griffin and Ron Cobb.
 Evans also drew for Slow Death Funnies, and Tales from the Tube, which was published by Surfer Magazine, and included contributions by Zap Comix artists Robert Crumb, Spain Rodriguez, Robert Williams, and Rick Griffin.

+Evans served in the United States Naval Reserves, learned to play the sitar at Ravi Shankar's Kinnara School of Music, and studied Kundalini Yoga as an early student of Yogi Bhajan, while attending Chouinard Art Institute.

 Hawaii

 The Underground period was followed by a move to the North Shore of Oahu, and contributions to both Surfer and Surfing magazines, as well as illustrating a succession of surfing posters, such as Hal Jepson's "A Sea For Yourself", and the posters for Bud Browne's successful "Going Surfin'" series.
 He did posters for many Australian surf films like On Any Morning, and A Winter's Tale.
 During this period, he also did posters for Oahu's Crater Celebration, featuring bands like Santana and Little Feat.
-Some of the time in Hawaii was spent doing commercial and advertising art for ad agencies, including ads and record sleeves for Don Ho and the Allihis, and The Society of Seven.
+Some of the time in Hawaii was spent doing commercial and advertising art for ad agencies, including ads and record sleeves for Don Ho and the Allihis, and The Society of Seven as well as doing promotion for the Honolulu leg of The Rolling Stones Pacific Tour 1973.